What Are Trading Index Options?

 The Takeaway

-Learning the basics of key financial ratios can be a huge help when constructing a stock portfolio.
-Rather than focusing on a stock’s price, you can use financial ratios to take a closer look under the hood of a company.
+Learning the basics of key financial ratios can be helpful when constructing a stock portfolio.
+Rather than focusing only on a stock’s price, you can use financial ratios to take a closer look under the hood of a company, to gauge its operating efficiency, level of debt, and profitability.

 Invest with as little as $5 with a SoFi Active Investing account.